Bail in the United States: Illinois

-In Illinois, a Black Lives Matter chapter pushed for the elimination of cash bail to be added to the Pretrial Fairness Act, a provision of the SAFE-T Act.
-The bill passed and was signed into law in February, 2022 and will eliminate cash bail in 2023.
+In Illinois, after widespread activism that peaked during the George Floyd protests in 2020, the state legislature's Black Caucus included the "Pretrial Fairness Act", a proposal to eliminate cash bail and replace it with an alternative system, in its set of proposed criminal justice reforms.
+The measure was passed in 2021 as part of the omnibus SAFE-T Act.
+After legal challenges, it is set to take effect on September 18, 2023.
+In the new system, the role of cash payments will be eliminated and judges will determine whether detained individuals pose a risk if released.
+Pretrial release can be denied by a judge after a hearing, "when it is determined that the defendant poses a specific, real and present threat to a person, or has a high likelihood of willful flight."

+New York

+In 2023, the New York Times reported New York is the only state where judges are prohibited from explicitly assessing a defendant's "dangerousness" when setting bail.

 Texas

 By state law, "the ability to make bail is to be regarded, and proof may be taken upon this point."

 Some courts in Texas, however, have determined bail in accord with a fixed schedule, without consideration of the defendant's ability to pay the scheduled amount.

 Tennessee

 In Tennessee, all offenses are bailable, but bail may be denied to those accused of capital crimes.

 Types

 In the United States there are several forms of bail used, which vary from jurisdiction.
 "The dominant forms of release are by surety bond, i.e. release on bail that is lent to the accused by a bond dealer, and non-financial release."